Recreational Marijuana May Be Legalized In New Jersey As Of Monday

 — Brent Johnson (@johnsb01) March 24, 2019

-The way the state of New Jersey has decided to tax marijuana does differ from other states as most tax a percentage instead of a set dollar amount.
+The way the state of New Jersey has decided to tax marijuana does differ from other states, as most tax a percentage instead of a flat amount.
 The only exception to this is Alaska, which has a tax set at $50 per ounce.